jedrzejKosior/DesktopHotelSystem/README.md

 Prototype of a Hotel Managment System.
-Python and Tkinter needed to run this project
+Python, Tkinter and tkcalendar needed to run this project